ctsit/fr_test_tube_label_generation/README.md

 ## Prerequisites

-This script use R and these R packages:
+This script uses R and these R packages:

     tidyverse
     dotenv